-The percent of American adults who exercise at least 30 minutes per day amounts to less than 5%.4 It is not a matter if you exercise, it is a matter of when.
-57.25 million Americans had a gym membership in 2016 paying an average monthly cost of $58/month.
+The percentage of American adults who exercise at least 30 minutes daily amounts to less than 5%.4 It is not a matter if you exercise; it is a matter of when.
+57.25 million Americans had a gym membership in 2016, paying an average monthly cost of $58/month.
 Yet a massive 67% of membership owners never used their gym membership, without even including the members that use their membership only once or twice ever.5

 4 Signs It’s Time for Bariatric Surgery: Key Bariatric Indicators (KBIs)

 The key bariatric indicators do not mean that it is too late for other attempts at weight loss.
 Bariatric barometers primarily show that weight loss surgery is most likely your best option to treat obesity effectively.